pmarkiewicz/dji_overlay/README.md

 ## How it works
 Base on srt file and optional log from OpenTX radio dji_overlay creates series of png images and with help of ffmpeg overlays them on video file.

+## Icons
+Included icons are from bootstrap project https://getbootstrap.com/.
+They are open source.
+Number after name is size is pixels.